din14970/personal-site/content/pages/resume.md

   <div class="col-md-12">
     <a id="teaching"><h2>Teaching</h2></a>
     <ul>
+      <li>I have a small YouTube channel with tutorial videos, e.g. on how to do <a href="https://youtu.be/9bBsvpg-Xlk">GPU programming with python</a></li>
       <li>Teach basics of TEM in SURMAT, Online, August 2021</li>
       <li>Teach python data visualisation and image processing, Online, April 2021</li>
       <li>Stanford's <a href="https://codeinplace.stanford.edu/">Code in place</a> section leader teaching python programming, Online, April 2021</li>